-If a federal or state court decides that, as a result of a change in the law, a provision of the Compact is invalid or inoperable but also decides that the Compact remains valid and the court's judgment is not stayed pending appeal, the parties shall meet and negotiate in good faith concerning a replacement for that Compact provision and other appropriate related amendments.
-The parties shall meet within forty-five (45) days after the ruling of invalidity or inoperability becomes effective.
+If a federal or state court decides that, as a result of a change in the law, a provision of the Compact or a provision in another compact that is substantially identical to a provision in this Compact, is contrary to IGRA, invalid, or inoperable and the court's judgment is not stayed pending appeal, a party may request the other party, by written notice, to meet and negotiate in good faith concerning a replacement for that Compact provision and other appropriate related amendments.
+If the other party provides notice of an objection within thirty (30) days of receipt of the request to meet and negotiate, the applicability of this section 15.3 shall be resolved in accordance with the dispute resolution provisions of section 13.0.
+If no timely notice of an objection is provided, the parties shall meet within forty-five (45) days after the ruling of invalidity or inoperability becomes effective or after receipt of the request to meet and negotiate, whichever is later.